Sberbank's CEO says Russia should make banks bigger

 Despite their size, Russia's leading banks have not been very active on the global arena.

-Gref, whose bank was one of the organizers of aluminum company UC RUSAL's (0486.HK: Quote) initial public offering on the Hong Kong stock exchange, said he was not disappointed about the firm's poor debut.
+Gref, whose bank was one of the organizers of aluminum company UC RUSAL's (0486.HK) initial public offering on the Hong Kong stock exchange, said he was not disappointed about the firm's poor debut.
 UC RUSAL's shares are down 9 percent compared with the IPO price.

 "It is a normal volatility," Gref said.

-(Editing by Lin Noueihed)
+Editing by Lin Noueihed